cambridge-healthcare/grunt-stencil/README.md

 A String value specifying the location of all partials.
 When specified, this will allow to call partial `include` functions without the full path (the specified `partials_folder` will be prepended).

+### options.meta_data_sep
+Type: `String`
+Default value: `\n\n`

+A String value specifying the characters to search for when separating meta data from the content of a file.
+By default, the JSON header of a file is considered to end after the first blank line in the file.

 ## Usage Examples

 In your project's Gruntfile, add a section named `stencil` to the data object passed into `grunt.initConfig()`.